Ordering, designing and installing an approved sign

 If your application for a tourist or service sign is successful, you will be advised on the approved number and location of signs, and sent a list of pre-approved sign designers, manufacturers and installers.

-These contractors will assist you with the sign wording and provide a cost estimate for the approved sign treatment.
+These contractors will provide you with a cost estimate for the approved sign treatment.

 For the design, manufacture and installation of entry statements, applicants are able to seek a service provider of their choice.